jbejjani2022/VioLibrary/README.md

 # **How to Run**

 The `api.db` database file already contains the relevant data for the project which we have retrieved from the [OpenOpus](https://openopus.org) API.
-No setup is necessary to run and test our project.

 Use the project by installing the dependencies in `requirements.txt` and running flask (via `flask run`) within the project directory.
 Then, open the provided link to the local server in your browser.